 The Coleman ruling, and the related wording in the Equality Act, only apply to direct discrimination and harassment, not to reasonable adjustments or 'discrimination arising from disability'.
-This is because of the way the directive is worded.
+This is mainly because of the way the EqA and directive are worded.

-Outside of the Equality Act, though, there is a right to request flexible working (link to direct.gov.uk).
+Outside of the Equality Act, however there is a right to request flexible working (link to gov.uk).
 Also failure to allow flexibility for a woman to care for a child can potentially be indirect sex discrimination contrary to the Equality Act.